OctopusSamples/StepPackage-HelloWorld/README.md

 ### `ui.ts`

-The step form to be displayed by the Octopus web UI is defined the same was it was with the target.
-There is one small difference though, where the first parameter to the `createInitialInputs` function can be an instance of `InitialInputFactories`, which provides the ability to create blank package references.
+The step form to be displayed by the Octopus web UI is defined much the same was it was with the target.
+There are some subtle differences though: it implements the `StepUI` type, and first parameter to the `createInitialInputs` function can be an instance of `InitialInputFactories`, which provides the ability to create blank package references.

 Here we define the initial value of the `name` input to be a blank string, and build the form with a single `text` input: